CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_mealtime_routines_and_tips_html.md

 * Sit your child in a safe place.
 A high chair or booster seat are good options.
 * Strap your child into the high chair or booster seat.
 * Watch children at all times to make sure they are safe.
 * **Tip:** Learn important food safety steps to keep your child safe from foodborne illness.
-Visit [Foodsafety.gov](https://www.foodsafety.gov/risk/children/index.html) or CDC’s page on [Safer Food Choices for Children Under 5 Years Old.](/foodsafety/communication/children-under-5.html)
+Visit [Foodsafety.gov](https://www.foodsafety.gov/risk/children/index.html) or CDCaÌ‚â‚¬TMs page on [Safer Food Choices for Children Under 5 Years Old.](/foodsafety/communication/children-under-5.html)

 **Focus**